Board of Directors

 Christine A. Sinsky, MD

-Dr. Sinsky is a Director with the American Board of Internal Medicine (ABIM), serving on its executive committee.
-She is also a fellow of the American College of Physicians (ACP) and the recipient of the Iowa ACP 2013 Laureate Award.
-She serves on the National Advisory Council for Improving Primary Care through Industrial and Systems Engineering, is a prior member of the National Committee for Quality Assurance’s Committee on Physician Programs, with oversight of the Patient Centered Medical Home (PCMH), and has served on the national advisory councils for the CMS Innovation Center’s Comprehensive Primary Care Initiative and the Veteran’s Administration’s Patient Activated Care Team Initiative.
+Dr. Sinsky is a Director with the American Board of Internal Medicine (ABIM).
+She is also a member of the Board of Trustees of the ABIM Foundation.
+She is a fellow of the American College of Physicians (ACP) and the recipient of the Iowa ACP 2013 Laureate Award.
+She serves on the National Advisory Council for Improving Primary Care through Industrial and Systems Engineering, is a former member of the National Committee for Quality Assurance’s Committee on Physician Programs, with oversight of the Patient-Centered Medical Home (PCMH), and has served on the national advisory councils for the CMS Innovation Center’s Comprehensive Primary Care Initiative and the Veterans Administration’s Patient Aligned Care Team initiative.
 In 2011-12, she led a primary care project for the ABIM Foundation, entitled “In Search of Joy in Practice.”

-Dr. Sinsky is a co-author of the Institute of Medicine’s 2011 report, “Health IT and Patient Safety: Building Safer Systems for Better Care.” and has twice provided testimony to the Office of the National Coordinator for HIT regarding the role of EHRs in care coordination and usability.
+Dr. Sinsky is a co-author of the Institute of Medicine’s 2011 report “Health IT and Patient Safety: Building Safer Systems for Better Care,” and has twice provided testimony to the Office of the National Coordinator for health information technology regarding the role of electronic health records in care coordination and usability.

 Joan Von Feldt, MD

-Dr. Von Feldt serves as Chair of the ABIM Subspecialty Board on Rheumatology.
-Currently, she is on the Board of Directors of the American College of Rheumatology and is Treasurer of the Pan American League of Associations of Rheumatology.
+Dr. Von Feldt serves as Chair of the American Board of Internal Medicine (ABIM) Subspecialty Board on Rheumatology.
+As a member of the ABIM Board of Directors, she represents the Board on the ABIM Council.
+Currently, she is Secretary of the American College of Rheumatology and Treasurer of the Pan American League of Associations of Rheumatology.